Adding A Bathroom To An Apartment in NYC(Last Updated On: March 2, 2020)

 Requirements For Adding a Bathroom To an Apartment

-So how do you determine the legality of adding a bathroom and know if it will be approved by DOB?
+How do you determine if you can add a bathroom to your Condo or Co-Op?
+How do you get adding a bathroom approved by DOB?
 The following rules are defined by New York City Building Code and Multiple Dwelling Law.

-A minimum square footage is not set forth for a bathroom, rather it is regulated by accessibility in elevator buildings or on the first floor of walk ups.
-Bathrooms in these situations will need to provide certain clearances between all fixtures and the door for it to be ADA complaint.
+A minimum square footage is not set forth for a bathroom, rather it is regulated by accessibility.
+If you are in an elevator buildings or on the first floor of a walk up your bathrooms must be ADA Accessible.
+Bathrooms in these situations will need to provide certain clearances between all fixtures and the door for it to be ADA compliant.
+ADA stands for Americans with Disabilities Act.

 ADA Accessible Bathrooms

 The NYC building Code has set forth clearance regulations between and around fixtures as well as door requirements.
 The fixtures themselves have to be ADA listed by the manufacturer.
-There are three types of accessible bathrooms: Type A, Type B, and Prototype Bathrooms.
+There are three types of accessible bathrooms: Type A, Appendix P, and Prototype Bathrooms.
 Depending upon your apartment, you may be allowed to add any of the three.
 They vary in clearance requirements.

 Type A is the largest, it has a 5’ turning clearance for wheelchairs.
 If you have one Type A bathroom in your apartment none of the other bathrooms are required to be accessible.
 All the fixtures must be ADA rated and provide clearances as per ADA requirements.

-Prototype Bathrooms, are pre-approved bathroom layouts provided by NYC, which are all complaint for certain existing buildings.
+Prototype Bathrooms, are pre-approved bathroom layouts provided by NYC, which are all complaint for certain existing buildings this is not applicable to New Buildings.

 New Buildings or buildings built after March 13, 1991 must have Type A or Type B bathrooms.
 Prototype bathrooms are only allowed in buildings first occupied before March 13, 1991 in NYC.